catherineisonline/all-projects-directory/README.md

 ## T <a id="t"></a>
 - <a href="https://github.com/catherineisonline/testimonials-grid-section-frontendmentor">Testimonials grid section<a/> - testimonials component made with HTML & CSS
+- [The Huddle with alternating feature blocks](https://github.com/catherineisonline/huddle-landing-page-with-feature-blocks-frontendmentor) - This is my solution to the Huddle landing page with alternating feature blocks challenge on Frontend Mentor
+- [The Intro section with dropdown navigation](https://github.com/catherineisonline/intro-section-with-dropdown-navigation-frontendmentor) - This is my solution to the Intro section with dropdown navigation challenge on Frontend Mentor
+- [The news homepage](https://github.com/catherineisonline/news-homepage-frontendmentor) - This is my solution to the news homepage challenge on Frontend Mentor
+- [The URL shortening API](https://github.com/catherineisonline/url-shortening-api-frontendmentor) - This is my solution to the URL shortening API landing page challenge on Frontend Mentor
 - <a href="https://github.com/catherineisonline/3-column-card-component-frontendmentor">Three column card component <a/> - a single block of 3-column card component made with HTML & CSS
+- [Tic Tac Toe](https://github.com/catherineisonline/tic-tac-toe) - Tic Tac Toe game, a classic game for two players where each player takes turns marking a grid of 3x3 squares with their X or O
 - <a href="https://github.com/catherineisonline/travel-with-catherine">Travel with Catherine<a/> - photography portfolio made with HTML, Tailwind & React

 ## U <a id="u"></a>